 Almost everything that exists on a Fuchsia system is a Fuchsia package.
-Even the contents of /system are backed by a Fuchsia package.
 Whether it is immediately apparent or not almost everything you see on Fuchsia lives in a package.
-This document will cover the basics of a package-driven workflow where you build a package and push it to a Fuchsia device which is reachable via IP from your development host.
+This document will cover the basics of a package-driven workflow where you build a package and push it to a Fuchsia device that is reachable via IP from your development host.

 Pre-requisites and overview

 The host and target must be able to communicate over IP.
 In particular it must be possible to SSH from the development host to the target device, and the target device must be able to connect via TCP to the development host on port 8083.
 The SSH connection is used to issue commands to the target device.

 The development host will run a simple, static file, HTTP server that makes the updates available to the target.
 This HTTP server is part of the Fuchsia source code and built automatically.

 The target is instructed to look for changes on the development host via a couple of commands that are run manually.
 When the update system on the target sees these changes it will fetch the new software from the HTTP server running on the host.
 The new software will be available until the target is rebooted.

 To build a package containing the required code, a package type build rule is used.
 If one of these needs to be created for the target package, consult the reference page for this.

 Once an appropriate build rule is available the target package can be

 far to work with package archives.
 After the